Solo Travel in Laos

 Luang Prabang Solo Travel: My Honest 4-Day Take from Laos

-Why I Ended Up in Luang Prabang
+How I Ended Up in Luang Prabang, Laos

 Getting to Luang Prabang from Thailand

 This part was easy.
-There's a direct flight from DMK (Don Mueang, Bangkok) to Luang Prabang.
-Under an hour and a half.
-Upon arrival there was no security check, no bag inspection.
+There's a direct flight from DMK (Don Mueang, Bangkok) to Luang Prabang, under an hour and a half.
+Upon arrival, there was no security check, no bag inspection.
 I had done my research and applied for my e-visa before arrival, unlike some unsuspecting travelers in line who had to pay cash and didn't have any.
 They were running to the ATM at the airport in a panic.

 I bought a Lao SIM card at the airport for 10 days.
 Cost: 150 baht.
 Easy.